Lost-Outpost/sovngarde/CONFIGURATION.md

 ### General Rules
 When enabling this content, just like with alternate start mods, ensure all mod esp files are just above realisticwatertwo.esp in your load order and if there is a Septimus patch for them, load that after the mod's esp and above all other Septimus patches.
 This applies for any optional content not specifically mentioned here.
 For content with its own section, follow the appropriate readme section for it.

-### Legacy of the Dragonborn
-"I HATE Legacy of the Dragonborn, PLEASE remove it".

-Don't worry.
-I've thought of this already.
-Simply uncheck all mods in the `Optional LOTD` separator in MO2 before starting your game.

 ## Mod Configuration

 ### MCM Menus